Gifty44/Crime-Scene/README.md

 # Crime-Scene
 This project is about helping the dectectives to trace the murderer to a murder crime.
-With the information previsouly known, i worked with the data gotten from the police deparment's database.
+With the information previously known, i worked with the data gotten from the police deparment's database.

 From the crime_scene_report and facebook_event_checkin tables, I got the names and addresses of the two witnesses, a male and a female.
 From their id i get to trace their statement from the interview they had.
 Where further information were provided to help apprehend the culprit.